harps26/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
+Project Description:

-- What is the project
+What is the project?
-- Whats the purpose
+- It's a portfolio website designed to showcase personal or professional work, skills, and achievements.

+What's the purpose?
+- The main purpose is to create an online presence that highlights accomplishments and capabilities, serving as a digital resume or portfolio.

-- What are key components
+What are key components?

+- MultiPage Website: Structured into multiple pages, each dedicated to showcasing different aspects (e.g., projects, skills).

-- What technology used and how it is used
+What technology is used and how is it used?
+- HTML: Defines the structure of each page, including headers, paragraphs, images, etc.
+- CSS: Styles elements such as fonts, colors, layout, and responsive design to ensure the website looks professional and is easy to navigate.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->